-University Resilience includes the university's Environmental Health & Safety, Emergency Management, and the Emergency Medical Response Group (EMeRG).
+University Resilience includes the university's Office of Advocacy & Support, Environmental Health & Safety, Emergency Management, and the Emergency Medical Response Group (EMeRG).
 EMeRG provides basic life support (BLS) services on the Foggy Bottom & Mount Vernon campuses.
-The Environmental Health & Safety team is also responsible for enforcing the university's fire prevention and safety policies; providing OSHA inspections; and preparing for, responding to, and recovering from all hazards.
+The Environmental Health & Safety team is responsible for enforcing the university's fire prevention and safety policies; providing OSHA inspections; and preparing for, responding to, and recovering from all hazards.